Health Star Rating System: History

-In 2009, the Australia and New Zealand Food Regulation Ministerial Council commissioned former Australian Health Minister Neal Blewett to lead a review on food labelling policy.
+In 2009, the Australia and New Zealand Food Regulation Ministerial Council (now the Food Ministers' Meeting) commissioned former Australian Health Minister Neal Blewett to lead a review on food labelling policy.
 The review, which was released in 2011, recommended a front of pack labelling system based on a nutrition policy.
-Following approval of the front of pack labelling system by the council, a group composed of food manufacturing and retail industry, government, public health and consumer representatives was assembled to implement the system.
+Following agreement to this recommendation by the Council, a group composed of government, food manufacturing and retail industry, government, public health and consumer representatives was assembled to design and implement the system.
 The group agreed on using star ratings at its first meeting.

 The Health Star Rating System was introduced in June 2014 on a voluntary basis in Australia and New Zealand.
-The rating was free to use for any applicable products as long as due process was followed and the correct rating was displayed.
-A two-year review was scheduled to view uptake and consumer approval rates with a more in depth review to take place after five years.
+The rating is free to use for any applicable products as long as due process is followed and the correct rating is displayed.